SystemsApproach/sdn/netvirt.rst

     OVN High-level Architecture.

+An important aspect of OVN is its use of two databases (referred to as Northbound and Southbound) to store state information.
+Theses databases happen to be implemented using OVSDB, which was originally created to store configuration state for OVS, as discussed in Section 8.3.2.
+In OVN, OVSDB has a larger role, being used for both configuration state and control state, as described below.

 OVN is assumed to operate in an environment where a cloud management system (CMS) is responsible for the creation of virtual networks.
 This is likely to be OpenStack, which was the first CMS to be supported by